dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

     | <---------------------------------------------------  |
     +                                                       +
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #message-flow title="EAP-EDHOC Mutual Authentication" artwork-align="center"}
+{: #message-flow title="EAP-EDHOC Message Flow" artwork-align="center"}

+If the EAP-EDHOC peer authenticates successfully, the EAP-EDHOC server MUST send an EAP-Request packet with EAP-Type=EAP-EDHOC containing message_4 as a protected success indication.

+If the EAP-EDHOC server authenticates successfully, and the EAP-EDHOC peer achieves key confirmation by successfully verifying EDHOC message_4, then the EAP-EDHOC peer MUST send an EAP-Response message with EAP-Type=EAP-EDHOC containing no data.
+Finally, the EAP-EDHOC server sends an EAP-Success.

 ### Transport and Message Correlation

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
-Nonetheless, EDHOC specification has a set of requirements for its transport protocol {{RFC9528}}.
-These include handling message loss, reordering, duplication, fragmentation, demultiplex EDHOC messages from other types of messages, denial-of-service protection, and message correlation.
+Nonetheless, {{RFC9528}} provides a set of requirements for a transport protocol to use with EDHOC.
+These include: handling the loss, reordering, duplication, correlation, and fragmentation of messages; demultiplexing EDHOC messages from other types of messages; and denial-of-service protection.
 All these requirements are fulfilled by the EAP protocol, EAP method, or EAP lower layer, as specified in {{RFC3748}}.

-For message loss, this can be either fulfilled by the EAP layer or
-   the EAP lower layer or both.
+For message loss, this can be either fulfilled by the EAP layer, or the EAP lower layer, or both.

 For reordering, EAP relies on the EAP lower layer ordering guarantees, for correct operation.

-For duplication and message correlation, EAP has the Identifier field, which allows both the peer and authenticator to detect duplicates and match a request with a response.
+For duplication and message correlation, EAP has the Identifier field, which allows both the EAP peer and EAP authenticator to detect duplicates and match a request with a response.

 Fragmentation is defined by this EAP method, see {{fragmentation}}.
 The EAP framework {{RFC3748}}, specifies that EAP methods need to provide fragmentation and reassembly if EAP packets can exceed the minimum MTU of 1020 octets.

-To demultiplex EDHOC messages from other types of messages, EAP provides the Code field.
+To demultiplex EDHOC messages from other types of messages, EAP provides the Type field.

 This method does not provide other mitigation against denial-of-service than EAP {{RFC3748}}.